► We test the new Kia Proceed

 Standard equipment includes Bluetooth phone connectivity, automatic lights with high beam assist and keyless entry, plus lane keep assist and forward collision mitigation.

 The previous-generation Proceed was a three-door hatch, but sales of such cars have dwindled so badly that Kia decided on a new approach.
-It’s largely successful: this sleek five-door wagon is very handsome and a rewarding steer, though it deserves better than this unremarkable 1.6-litre powertrain.
+It’s largely successful: this sleek five-door wagon is very handsome and a rewarding steer, though it’s more enjoyable in GT trim as the five-door hatch.

 But if you’re in the market for something stylish, fresh and covered with a seven-year warranty, the Proceed is the only game in town.